- Police Beat

 On the ice, the Brunswick boys’ and girls’ hockey teams enjoyed strong seasons.

 Skiing, swimming, track and wrestling teams and individuals geared up for the postseason.

-In boys’ hockey, Brunswick lost at home to Cape Elizabeth in the Class B South quarterfinals.
+The Brunswick boys lost by a goal to York in the Class B South quarterfinals.